The Royal Palm was one of the earliest named passenger trains to serve the Midwest-Florida market.

 By 1967 the train was all but dead; while still on the timetable Southern only operated it as a coach-only run between Cincinnati and Atlanta, long gone were the days of full service and on-board meals.

-Ultimately, the train would not survive Amtrak's startup as the Southern canceled it entirely by January 31, 1970.
+Ultimately, the train would not survive Amtrak's start as the Southern canceled it entirely by January 31, 1970.